The 20 Best Melanoma Doctors Near Me in Oregon, US

 English

-Michael Mastrangelo is a General Surgeon in Bend, Oregon.
+Michael Mastrangelo is a General Surgeon practicing medicine in Bend, Oregon.
 Dr. Mastrangelo is rated as a Distinguished provider by MediFind in the treatment of Melanoma.
-His top areas of expertise are Melanoma, Hernia, Gallstones, Hernia Surgery, and Ileostomy.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Melanoma, Hernia, Gallstones, Hernia Surgery, and Ileostomy.

 Distinguished in Melanoma